 You can use an online listing such as Credo to be matched with prospects who are looking to work on specific projects related to digital marketing.
 Though using this type of service may not allow the flexibility of signing your own client, it can be a great way to get in touch with clients who are ready to get to work.

-The future is bright for those in the consulting field.
-Use these steps to find the right clients, and you’re well on your way.
-For more tips to help you grow your consulting business, check out this post.
+The future is bright for those in the consulting field, especially when they have a game plan to back them up.
+Use these tips to find the right clients, and you’re well on your way.